open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>defaultMode</b></td>
         <td>integer</td>
         <td>
           defaultMode is Optional: mode bits used to set permissions on created files by default.
-Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
-YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
-Defaults to 0644.
-Directories within the path are not affected by this setting.
-This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.<br/>
+Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>